pensjonatus/flash-fiction/blog/an-evil-evil-man.md

 ---
-title: 'An Evil, Evil Man'
+title: An Evil, Evil Man
 date: '2014-03-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Emily was so lucky to be married to Lord Havisham.
 She was scared at first, when